-Various academic resources such as The Writing Center, tutoring, and First-year Seminars are coordinated through the Student Services desk (as a function of The Learning Center).
-Information will be publicly provided about these services throughout the year.
+Various academic resources such as The Writing Center, free peer tutoring, and skill-enhancing seminars are coordinated through The Learning Center.
+Information will be provided about these services at New Student Orientation, at FOUNDATIONS (a mandatory series for first-year students), and throughout the year.
 Please contact Student Services or your House Scholar for more information.